-- The themes you rank at the time of abstract submission are used to assign your session.
-Contributed oral and poster presentations will be grouped with similar presentations to form sessions.
-We attempt to make sessions thematically coherent based on the preferences authors rank among likely session themes.
+- Contributed oral or poster presentations will be grouped with others to form sessions.
+We attempt to make sessions thematically coherent, and we invite you to indicate your preferences among likely session themes.

-- How themes are organized.
-We have listed likely session themes, based on submissions and sessions from prior meetings, in ‘pull-down’ lists under five categories: 1) ecological concepts and processes; 2) ecosystem or habitat; 3) ecological applications, tools, and techniques; 4) subdiscipline; and 5) taxonomic or functional group.
+- We have listed likely session themes, based on submissions and sessions from prior meetings, in ‘pull-down’ lists under five categories: 1) ecological concepts and processes; 2) ecosystem or habitat; 3) ecological applications, tools, and techniques; 4) subdiscipline; and 5) taxonomic or functional group.